qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_gui.rst

    widget
 #.
 Click the |signPlus| :sup:`Add keyframe` button and enter a :guilabel:`Keyframe
    time` in seconds.
 The :guilabel:`Keyframe` combo box now displays the time set.
 #.
-Using the navigation tools, move the camera to a position to associate to
+Using the navigation tools, move the camera to the position to associate with
    the current keyframe time.
 #.
-Repeat previous steps to add as many keyframes time and position as necessary.
+Repeat the previous steps to add as many keyframes (with time and position) as necessary.
 #.
-Click |play| button to preview the animation.
-QGIS will generate a scene using
+Click the |play| button to preview the animation.
+QGIS will generate scenes using
-   the camera positions/rotations at set times and interpolating them in between these keyframes.
+   the camera positions/rotations at set times, and interpolating them in between these keyframes.
 Various :guilabel:`Interpolation` modes for animations are available (eg, linear, inQuad, outQuad, inCirc... -- more details at https://doc.qt.io/qt-5/qeasingcurve.html#EasingFunction-typedef).